Department Q

-Department Q (Afdeling Q) is a Danish Nordic noir film series, based on the crime novels by Danish author Jussi Adler-Olsen.
+Department Q (Afdeling Q) is a series of ten Danish Nordic noir crime novels by author Jussi Adler-Olsen which have been adapted in an ongoing series of highly successful Danish films and a Scottish television adaptation for Netflix.

 Novels

 Originally written in Danish, the novels have been translated into numerous languages, including English, Bulgarian, Chinese, Croatian, Czech, Dutch, Estonian, Finnish, French, German, Greek, Hebrew, Hungarian, Icelandic, Italian, Japanese, Latvian, Lithuanian, Macedonian, Norwegian, Polish, Portuguese, Romanian, Russian, Slovakian, Slovenian, Spanish, Swedish, Turkish and Vietnamese.

-Despite using the same translations, the Penguin Group titled the first five novels differently in the UK and the USA, which uses the same English titles as the film adaptations.
+Despite using the same translations, the Penguin Group titled the first five novels differently in the UK and the United States.
+Their editions use the same British titles as the film adaptations.